Marco-Sulla/firestone_autoclicker/README.md

 If you want to disable automatic Tavern, `python firestone.py -t`

-If you want to automate claming in events (only Decorated Heroes for now), `python firestone.py -e`

 `python firestone.py pre` is equivalent to `python firestone.py fire -p`

+If you want to automate claming in events (only Decorated Heroes for now), `python firestone.py -e` (deprecated, unclaimed stars in Decorated Heroes are sent in the mailbox)